 11: BOOKING HOLIDAYS & TIME OFF

 Once submitted, this request for time off goes directly to Tom Robinson, ESP Managing Director.
 Consequently, it is only Tom Robinson that will authorise your time off.
 This will be done digitally via text or email.
-Whilst ESP will try and accommodate any reasonable time off requested, it is not an automatic right and until it is has been authorised, you are still expected to complete scheduled shifts until you have had the confirmation from ESP HEAD OFFICE.
+Whilst ESP will try and accommodate any reasonable time off requested, it is not an automatic right and until it is having been authorised, you are still expected to complete scheduled shifts until you have had the confirmation from ESP HEAD OFFICE.

 12: UNAUTHORISED ABSENCE